AlejandroDelVecchio/alejandrodelvecchio.github.io/_posts/2025-09-29-sobre-amazon-de-eugenio-tisselli.md

 Bootz, Philippe (2012).
 Signs and apparatus in digital poetry: The example of JeanMarie Dutey’s le mange-texte. *Literary and Linguistic Computing*, Oxford University Press Vol. 27.

 Cayley, John (2002).
 “The Code is not the Text (Unless It Is the Text)”. *Electronic Book Review*.
-Recuperado de: electronicbookreview.com/essay/the-code-is-notthe-text-unless-it-is-the-text/
+Recuperado de: <a href="electronicbookreview.com/essay/the-code-is-notthe-text-unless-it-is-the-text/" target="_blank" rel="noopener noreferrer">electronicbookreview.com/essay/the-code-is-notthe-text-unless-it-is-the-text/</a>

 Costa, Flavia (2021). *Tecnoceno*.
 Ciudad Autónoma de Buenos Aires: Taurus.